The key to learning is asking all the right questions. Here are some questions to think about...

 Why do Churches neglect the spiritual needs of single adults?

-Does a Seminary degree really help a Christian to become more like Jesus in their mindset?
+Do a Seminary's really help a Christian to become more like Jesus in their mindset?

 Why are so many professing Christians so judgmental of others?